 "So?
 I wouldn't care if he was the Avatar of Shakti.
 I have absolutely no patience for men who waste my time."
 Rakshata replied as she lit her nearby tobacco pipe and drew it to her mouth.

 Rakshata rolled her eyes at the display.
-"Oh very well Janni.
+"Oh very well Neha.
 Just tell the geezer that 'Colonel Chawla wants to talk to him directly' and I'll bring him down a notch myself.
 In the meantime, get yourself home before you fall apart; I don't like assistants who complain about being overworked."

-For some reason Janni couldn't tell whether her commander was being sarcastic or if she actually did care for her subordinate's well being.
+For some reason Neha couldn't tell whether her commander was being sarcastic or if she actually did care for her subordinate's well being.
 Regardless, she decided now was the best opportunity to leave before anything bad happened.
 "You should get some rest yourself ma'am.
 With Zero back and all, I'm sure we'll all be quite busy in the future."

 Taking her cue, the assistant left as quickly as she had come in, leaving Rakshata alone in her office once more.
 Stifling a yawn, she turned and regarded the picture on her front desk, and wondered what things would have been like if the person in that photograph had still been with her…